hassrm08/Ryan_Portfolio/README.md

-# Ryan Hass | Data Science Portfolio and Writing Samples
+# Ryan Hass | Data Science Portfolio

 Hello and welcome!

 Thank you for taking the time to review some of my work!

 I've created this page to display some of the work I've completed in the fields of data analysis, data visualization, and data science.
-Additionally, I have samples of my writing that can be found towards the bottom of the page.

 # About Me | Who is Ryan Hass?